Olen Burrage: Murders of Chaney, Goodman, and Schwerner

-In the afternoon of June 21, 1964, James Chaney, Andrew Goodman, and Michael Schwerner arrived at Longdale to inspect the burned-out church in Neshoba County.
+On the afternoon of June 21, 1964, James Chaney, Andrew Goodman, and Michael Schwerner arrived at Longdale, in Neshoba County, Mississippi, to speak with members of a Black church there that had been burned down.
 They left Longdale around 3 p.m.
 They were to be in Meridian by 4 p.m. that day.
 The fastest route to Meridian was through Philadelphia.
-At the fork of Beacon and Main Street, their station wagon had a flat tire.
-It is possible that a shot was fired at the station wagon's tire.
-Rainey's home was near the fork.
-Deputy Cecil Price soon arrived and escorted them to the county jail.
+At the fork of Beacon and Main Street in that city, one of their station wagon's tires went flat.
+It is possible that a shot was fired at the tire; the home of Neshoba County Sheriff Lawrence Rainey was near the fork.
+Deputy Cecil Price soon arrived and escorted the three to the county jail.
 Price released the trio as soon as the longest day of the year became night, which was about 10 p.m.
-The three were last seen heading south along Highway 19 toward Meridian.
+The three were last seen driving south along Highway 19 toward Meridian.

 The disappearance of the three men was initially investigated as a missing persons case.
 The civil rights workers' burnt-out car was found near a swamp three days after their disappearance.
 An extensive search of the area was conducted by the Federal Bureau of Investigation (FBI), local and state authorities, and four hundred United States Navy sailors.
 The three men's bodies were not discovered until two months later, when the team received a tip that led them to Burrage's farm.
 During the investigation it emerged that members of the local White Knights of the Ku Klux Klan, the Neshoba County Sheriff's Office, and the Philadelphia Police Department were involved in the incident.